chopshop-166/frc-2018/style.md

 # Style Guide
 Using a consistent style improves readability and makes it easier to maintain a code base.
 We will follow the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 The important parts of the guide are included below for ease of use.

+## Order
+There are a number of different elements found in each file.
+By grouping these elements together in accordance with their functionality we can ensure that another programmer can quickly gain an understanding of our code.
+To this end, each source file will be ordered as follows:
+1. Imports
+1. Class declaration
+1. Properties (Public data with get and set functions)
+1. Fields (Private data)
+1. Constructors
+1. Methods (Any helper functions)
+1. Commands (Subsystem commands)

+Additionally, all variables and methods should be defined before they are first accessed or called.

 ## Capitalization
 Camel Case is a way of writing names where the first letter of each word is capitalized.
 There are two forms of Camel Case, Upper and Lower.